 Foundation of Classical Genetics

-Reproduction is a feature of living beings which allows them to transfer biological traits to future generations through the phenomenon of hereditary.
+Reproduction allows living beings to transfer biological traits to future generations through the phenomenon of heredity.
 Hereditary information is transferred from parents to offspring through genes.

 Mendel’s first law

-Law of segregation: pair of genes, i.e., alleles separate from each other during gamete formation and each gamete carries only one allele.
+Law of segregation: a pair of genes, i.e., alleles, separate from each other during gamete formation.
+Each gamete carries only one allele.

 Mendel’s second law

-Law of independent assortment: Genes for different traits assort independently with respect to each other during gamete formation.
+Law of independent assortment: Genes for different traits assort independently during gamete formation.

 Application of Basic Probability for Solving Genetics’ Problems

-Probability is the likely frequency of an event to occur over the series of possibilities or it is quantifying likelihood of an event to occur.
-If an event doesn’t occur, the probability is 0, while if it will occur probability is equal to 1, i.e., there is a 100 % chance of an event to occur.
-For an uncertain event which may or may not occur, the value of probability is between 0 and 1.
+Probability is the likely frequency that an event will occur over the series of possibilities or quantifying the likelihood that an event will occur.
+If an event doesn’t occur, the probability is 0; if it does, the probability is 1, so there is a 100% chance the event will occur.
+For an uncertain event that may or may not occur, the probability is between 0 and 1.

-According to the hypothesis put forth by Mendel, passing of an allele to the gamete is random, i.e., chance of both alleles entering any gamete is equal.
-Moreover, post-fertilization combination of gametes is also made at random.
+According to Mendel’s hypothesis, the passing of an allele to the gamete is random, i.e., both alleles have an equal chance of entering any gamete.
+Moreover, the post-fertilization combination of gametes is also random.

-The concept of probability plays a major role in Mendelian genetics due to the randomness of the hereditary events.
-Combinations are mostly of the following two types:
+The concept of probability plays a major role in Mendelian genetics due to the randomness of hereditary events.
+Combinations are mostly one of the following two types:

 - Mutually exclusive

-Independent combinations: Possibility of an event to occur or not to occur does not impact the possibility of occurrence of any other event that means these events are independent of each other.
+Independent combinations: The probability that an event will occur or not has no effect on the probability that any other event will occur, so the events are independent of each other.

-Two different rules of probability are applied to predict the outcomes of both mutually exclusive and independent events.
+Two different probability rules predict the outcomes of both mutually exclusive and independent events.

-One thing to consider is that the addition rule cannot be applied to allele P and allele Q of two different genes, as in this case, both alleles would not be mutually exclusive.
+For example, the probability of either allele P (probability y) or allele p (probability z) is y+z, i.e., ½ + ½ = 1.
+The addition rule cannot be applied to allele P and allele Q of two different genes because both alleles would not be mutually exclusive.

-Probability of occurrence of an ‘independent’ event is equal to the product of probability of occurrence of each individual event.
-Segregation of genes produces equal numbers of alleles which will assort independently.
-Outcomes of such crosses are predicted through the multiplication rule of probability.
+The probability of occurrence of an ‘independent’ event is equal to the product of the probability of occurrence of each individual event.
+The segregation of genes produces equal numbers of alleles, which will assort independently.
+The outcomes of such crosses are predictable through the multiplication rule of probability.
 The multiplication rule is applied to ‘both … and’ cases.

-Phenotype can be explained while observing an individual as opposed to genotype.
-For a tall plant genotype can be either homozygous (TT) or heterozygous (Tt).
+A phenotype can be explained by observing an individual rather than a genotype.
+A tall plant genotype can be either homozygous (TT) or heterozygous (Tt).

-- Homozygous is the ‘pure breed’ as only one type of gametes are produced.
+- Homozygous is the “pure breed” because only one type of gamete is produced.

-- Heterozygous are known as hybrids and produces two different types of gametes, i.e., half of gametes will carry gene T and the other half will carry gene t.
+- Heterozygous is the hybrid.
+It produces two different types of gametes, i.e., half of the gametes will carry gene T, and the other half will carry gene t.

-In order to identify the genotype of dominant phenotypes of plants, Mendel performed tests and used test crosses to confirm the validity of his conclusions.
-He devised a system where an individual of an unknown genotype by a dominant phenotype is crossed with a homozygous recessive individual to reveal the genotype of the unknown.
+Mendel set out to identify the genotype of dominant phenotypes of plants, using test crosses to confirm the validity of his conclusions.
+He devised a system to test an individual’s genotype by crossing it with an individual of a known genotype.
+Thus, an individual with an unknown genotype by a dominant phenotype is crossed with a homozygous recessive individual, which will reveal the unknown genotype.

-Punnett square was devised by Reginald C. Punnett who discovered the phenomenon of gene-linkage to learn about genetics and problem-solving.
+The Punnett square is named for Reginald C. Punnett, who discovered the gene-linkage phenomenon to learn about genetics and problem-solving.
 By making a Punnett square, all possible random fertilization events and probable genotypes and phenotypes can be viewed.
-However, it gets hard to apply it to six gene problems and so on as it is just the visual representation of possible combinations.
+However, applying it to six gene problems and so on can become challenging since it is just a visual representation of possible combinations.

 A test cross is used to determine the homozygosity or heterozygosity of an individual, i.e., the unknown genotype.
-By the application of addition and multiplication rules of probability to test cross experiments; dihybrid, trihybrid and other cumbersome test crosses can be solved.
+Dihybrid, trihybrid, and other cumbersome test crosses can be solved using the addition and multiplication rules of probability to test cross experiments.

 Probability for Predicting Monohybrids and Dihybrid Test Cross

-Probability of appearance of a homozygous or a heterozygous trait in the next generation can be predicted by the application of the addition rule to a monohybrid test cross.
+The probability that a homozygous or a heterozygous trait will appear in the next generation can be predicted by applying the addition rule to a monohybrid test cross.
 In the following example, the dominant combination is (BB) for brown eye color and (bb) for the recessive trait blue eye color.
-A heterozygous individual will show brown eye color (Bb).
-Its frequency can be calculated as follows:
+A heterozygous individual will have brown eyes (Bb).
+The frequency can be calculated as follows:

 - 25% of the offspring will have a homozygous dominant genotype (BB).